HAPPY THANKSGIVING, EVERYONE!

 -How to store: store unwashed in plastic bags in hydrator drawer of refrigerator for up to 2 weeks.

-BRUSSELS SPROUTS: You will receive 2 stalks of tiny, green cabbage-like sprouts with mildly pungent, mustard-like flavor.
-These sprouts are very easy to break off and often store better while still on the stalk until ready for use.
+BRUSSELS SPROUTS: You will receive a net bag of these tiny, green cabbage-like sprouts with mildly pungent, mustard-like flavor.

 -How to use: Boil or steam for 5-10 minutes without overcooking, so they are still bright green; toss with olive oil, lemon juice, salt and pepper, or a pat of butter; excellent roasted or stir-fried.